geshan/geshan.github.com/posts/2020-11-27-phpunit-code-coverage-pcov.md

 > Opening the pull requests ran the tests without PHPUnit code coverage and it took `33 seconds` to run the tests consuming `257MB` of memory.

-You can view the details of that test run in this [Gitub Actions page](https://github.com/geshan/framework/runs/1458355879?check_suite_focus=true), below is a quick screenshot.
+You can view the details of that test run in the screenshot below.

 <img class="center" loading="lazy" src="/images/phpunit-code-coverage-pcov/02phpunit-tests-without-coverage.jpg" title="Laravel Framwork PHPUnit tests without code coverage" alt="Laravel Framwork PHPUnit tests without code coverage took 33 seconds">